 What is PMS?

-“PMS” stands for premenstrual syndrome and can be caused by both genetic and hormonal factors.
-Around 70% of all women of childbearing age notice changes in the second half of their cycle and 20-50% suffer from PMS symptoms, with just under 5-8% suffering from very severe symptoms.
+"PMS" stands for premenstrual syndrome and can be caused by both genetic and hormonal factors.
+Approximately 70% of all women of childbearing age notice changes in the second half of their menstrual cycle, and 20-50% suffer from PMS symptoms, with just under 5-8% experiencing very severe symptoms.

-PMS includes any combination of the following symptoms: irritability, anxiety, mood swings, depression or headaches or sore, swollen breasts.
+PMS includes any combination of the following symptoms: irritability, anxiety, mood swings, depression, headaches, or sore, swollen breasts.

-Because they occur in the second half of the cycle, the symptoms can last for a maximum of 2 weeks, but usually they last for about 1 week.
+Because they occur in the second half of the menstrual cycle, the symptoms can therefore last for a maximum of 2 weeks. i.d.RThe symptoms usually last for about a week.

-- PMS - Premenstrual Syndrome: This is where psychological and physical changes occur in the second half of the cycle.
-The symptoms are particularly noticeable in the week before menstruation.
-When menstruation begins, the symptoms often subside suddenly.
+- PMS – Premenstrual Syndrome: This involves psychological and physical changes during the second half of the menstrual cycle.
+Symptoms are particularly noticeable in the week leading up to menstruation.
+With the onset of menstruation, the symptoms often subside abruptly.

-- PMDS – Premenstrual Dysphoric Syndrome: This is the most severe form of PMS, in which psychological symptoms are particularly prominent.
+- PMDD – Premenstrual Dysphoric Syndrome: This is the most severe form of PMS, in which psychological symptoms are particularly prominent.

-Why do the symptoms occur in the second half of the cycle?
+Why do the symptoms occur in the second half of the menstrual cycle?

-In the second half of the cycle, i.e. after ovulation, the hormone prolactin is released to prepare the female body for a possible pregnancy if an egg is fertilized.
-This hormone stimulates the mammary glands and causes the breasts to swell and milk to be produced after birth.
-In PMS, excessive prolactin production is observed, which causes a hormonal imbalance.
-This in turn causes less progesterone to be released, which can result in additional water retention.
-The water retention leads to breast tenderness and the feeling of being "bloated".
+In the second half of the cycle, d.hAfter ovulation, the hormone prolactin is released to prepare the female body for a possible pregnancy, should an egg be fertilized.
+This hormone stimulates the mammary glands, leading to breast swelling and, after childbirth, milk production.
+In PMS, an overproduction of prolactin is observed, creating a hormonal imbalance.
+This, in turn, leads to reduced progesterone production, which can result in additional water retention.
+This water retention causes breast tenderness and a feeling of bloating.

-It is also suspected that changes in sex hormones affect the production and activity of other neurotransmitters.
-This particularly affects the "happiness hormone" serotonin: its concentration fluctuates with the hormonal changes of the menstrual cycle.
+Furthermore, it is suspected that changes in sex hormones influence the production and activity of other neurotransmitters.
+This applies particularly to the "happiness hormone" serotonin: its concentration fluctuates with the hormonal changes of the menstrual cycle.

 Which micronutrients can be helpful for PMS?

-- The secondary plant substance group of diterpenes contained in chasteberry apparently acts like dopamine in the body and reduces the release of prolactin levels, thereby restoring the balance between estrogen and progesterone in the second half of the cycle.
-This can relieve feelings of tension, swelling and heaviness in the breasts, reduce irritability and also reduce symptoms such as headaches or migraines.
+- The diterpenes, a secondary plant compound found in chaste tree (Vitex agnus-castus), appear to act like dopamine in the body, lowering prolactin levels and thus restoring the balance between estrogen and progesterone in the second half of the menstrual cycle.
+This can alleviate breast tenderness, swelling, and heaviness, reduce irritability, and make symptoms such as headaches and migraines less frequent.

-- Australian researchers at the Royal Melbourne University evaluated numerous studies that had been published to date and were able to clearly demonstrate a positive effect of chasteberry on PMS symptoms [cf. https://pubmed.ncbi.nlm.nih.gov/23136064/].
+- Australian researchers from the Royal Melbourne University evaluated numerous previously published studies and were able to clearly demonstrate a positive effect of chaste tree on PMS symptoms [cf. https://pubmed.ncbi.nlm.nih.gov/23136064/].

-- Attention: Monk’s pepper only takes effect when taken continuously for at least 3 months!
+- Caution: Chasteberry only takes effect after continuous use for at least 3 months!

-- In a double-blind, randomized, controlled clinical trial, women were randomly assigned to receive L-carnitine or a placebo.
-There was an improvement in menstrual regularity, ovulation rate, and pregnancy rate compared to the placebo group. (see: https://pubmed.ncbi.nlm.nih.gov/30806102/)
+- In a double-blind, randomized, controlled clinical trial, women were randomly assigned to receive either L-carnitine or a placebo.
+The results showed improvements in menstrual regularity, ovulation rate, and pregnancy rate compared to the placebo group. (cf. https://pubmed.ncbi.nlm.nih.gov/30806102/)

-- Functional hypothalamic amenorrhea is a common disorder due to the combination of metabolic, physical or psychological stressors.
-The addition of L-carnitine reduced the impairment of functional hypothalamic amenorrhea in this study. (cf. https://pubmed.ncbi.nlm.nih.gov/28573875/)
+- Functional hypothalamic amenorrhea is a common condition resulting from a combination of metabolic, physical, or psychological stressors.
+In this study, the addition of L-carnitine reduced the severity of functional hypothalamic amenorrhea. (cf. https://pubmed.ncbi.nlm.nih.gov/28573875/)

 fennel

-- Due to its antispasmodic effect, fennel is also considered a medicinal plant for menstrual cramps.
-Fennel helps against flatulence, stomach pain and a feeling of fullness.
+- Due to its antispasmodic properties, fennel is also considered a medicinal plant for menstrual cramps.
+It helps with bloating, abdominal pain, and a feeling of fullness.

-- Studies show positive, regulating effects on the menstrual cycle and sex hormones (reducing excessive levels of male hormones in women) as well as on insulin and blood sugar levels.
+- Studies show positive, regulatory effects on the menstrual cycle and sex hormones (reducing excessively high levels of male hormones in women) as well as on insulin and blood sugar levels.

-- For further details please refer to our Myo-Inositol mailing a few weeks ago.
+- For further details, please refer to our myo-inositol mailing from a few weeks ago.

 rosemary

-- At the same time relaxed rosemary not only the intestinal muscles, but also the abdominal muscles and thus helps with menstrual problems, premenstrual syndrome and menopausal complaints.
+- At the same time relaxing rosemary It not only strengthens the intestinal muscles, but also the abdominal muscles, thus helping with menstrual cramps, premenstrual syndrome and menopausal symptoms.

-- Rosemary also has a spasmolytic (antispasmodic) effect on the bile ducts and small intestine, is anti-flatulent (carminative) and has a mood-enhancing effect.
+- Rosemary also has a spasmolytic (antispasmodic) effect on the bile ducts and small intestine, is carminative (antiflatulent) and mood-lifting.

 coriander

-- According to Hildegard von Bingen, coriander helps women to experience their periods without pain, protects against migraines and reduces moodiness.
-This may be due to the hormonally active substances as well as the vascular regulating properties.
+- According to Hildegard von Bingen, coriander helps women experience pain-free periods, protects against migraines, and alleviates mood swings.
+This may be due to both its hormonally active substances and its vascular-regulating properties.

 iron